derekthecool/DereksBlogSource/content/posts/My-Journey-Into-Stenography.md

 %%{init: {'theme':'dark'}}%%
 sequenceDiagram

-me ->> brain: Does the word "take" have a brief? brain ->> me: Yes, this one is from Learn Plover! top 100 briefs it is "UL" me ->> brain: Okay, I'll stoke "UL" me ->> brain: Does the word "always" have a brief? brain ->> me: Probably...
+me ->> brain: Does the word "you'll" have a brief? brain ->> me: Yes, this one is from Learn Plover! top 100 briefs it is "UL" me ->> brain: Okay, I'll stroke "UL" me ->> brain: Does the word "always" have a brief? brain ->> me: Probably...
 But I bet you could do it phonetically me ->> brain: Okay I'll try, let's start with stroking "AUL" like the word all